 What is Blockchain Technology?
 A Beginner’s Guide

 Blockchain technology has become one of the most revolutionary and transformative technologies in recent years, redefining the way we think about data security, transparency, and decentralized systems.
-Originally created to support digital currencies like Bitcoin, blockchain has expanded into various sectors, from finance and healthcare to supply chain management and government services.
+Created to support digital currencies like Bitcoin, blockchain has expanded into various sectors, from finance and healthcare to supply chain management and government services.
 This guide provides a comprehensive overview of blockchain technology, breaking down its core concepts, benefits, and potential applications.

 1. Introduction to Blockchain Technology